contentstack/contentstack-android-persistence-example/README.md

 - Entries Mapping
 - Assets  Mapping

-Let’s look at how to persists sync_token & pagonation token
+Let’s look at how to persist Sync Token & Pagination Token

 #### Sync token/pagination token

-To save Sync-Token and Pagination-Token, we need SyncStore class file  which will manage the storage and retrieval of updated sync token and pagination token.
+To save Sync Token and Pagination Token, we need SyncStore class file  which will manage the storage and retrieval of updated Sync Token and Pagination Token.

 ```
 if (stackResponse.getPaginationToken()!=null){